crankdoofus/ducky/README.md

 ToDo:
 * DONE - Add build timestamp in about
+* DONE - Only ask for reload if timer has actually changed
 * Add Auto detect option to IP selection
 * Show last status and last checked time in Table
 * Show delete option in table instead of first column